newsuk/times-components/android-app/README.md

 # Android-App package

-Use this package to run android react-native development server for the existing native application, or to bundle a native library for android app releases.
+Use this package to run the android react-native development server for the existing native application, or to bundle a native library for android app releases.

 When ran as a development server, haul launches a webpack server that bundles components on-the-fly.
 Launch the app in debug mode to connect to development server.
+This is useful when building components that are reliant on the behaviour of the actual app outside of the storybook.

 When bundled, it gets assembled as a native android library, including the js bundle, image assets and native dependencies.